 Factors To Consider When Implementing Safety Stock Inventory

 Some big questions remain: How do you know you're using the safety stock calculation correctly?
 And is safety stock even right for your business?

 No formula is perfect, and the real world is much more variable than what standard deviation can capture.
 You should never rely on the exact number output by the safety stock formula.
 Always keep track of your stock levels and use your judgement on what makes strategic sense.

-Instead, start small.
+It might sounds cliche, but start small.
 If your current surplus level is zero, don’t jump up to 5000 extra units.
 Make gradual adjustments as you gather more data, and use the number you get as a guideline, not a rule.
 Eventually, you’ll reach optimum levels.